-Below is an archive of questions that we regularly get from our customers.
+Below is an archive of product questions we have received from customers.
 Knowing which Tenax products are the best choice for a given scenario can be helpful.
-If you have a question that is not listed below, feel free to contact us at:
+If you have a question that is not listed below, feel free to contact us.

 To see the answer to a specific question, click the question below.

 Polyester resin are by nature very rigid glues that once cured don’t give way to expansion and contractions due to different temperature variations.
 Although they can sustain pretty high temperatures before they start softening and eventually melting, the polyester tends to be very brittle when exposed to below freezing temperatures.
 This will make them prone to delamination if used to glue stone together.
 Epoxy resins instead are better suited for outdoor applications.
 Their chemical composition is such that they are more elastic and can expand and contract with the stone through the changing of seasons.